FarmVille: Social interaction

 Like most Zynga games, FarmVille incorporated the social networking aspect of Facebook into many areas of gameplay.
 Contacting other players allowed the player to improve their farm more quickly, by using their help as farmhands or by gaining rewards from helping them.
 Often the aid of other players was a substitute for Farm Cash, the game's purchasable in-game currency, giving players an effective choice between spamming their friends with FarmVille messages and requests, or paying real-world cash.
 FarmVille had allowed players to add neighbors that are not Facebook friends, thus allowing the player to have many neighbors at hand.
 Players invited friends or other players that were not Facebook friends to be their neighbors, allowing them to perform five actions on each other's farms per day by "visiting" it.
 Neighbors could also send gifts and supplies to each other, complete specialized tasks together for rewards, and join "co-ops" - joint efforts to grow a certain amount of certain crops.
 Gifts were sent as mystery gifts with expensive, but random items, special deliveries with building supplies, or by choosing a particular item to send.
 They cost the sending user nothing.
 For FarmVille's 2nd birthday, a series of different mystery gifts were added to the Gifts Page.

 Development

+The game was presented as a concept to Zynga by a small team from the University of Illinois, and was based on a previous Sims-style browser game.
+The team of four was hired and paired up with other Zynga staff, and an initial version of the game was released about 5 weeks later.

+The game used Facebook's then-new API access, which allowed the game to exploit the interconnectedness of players.

+In order to maintain engagement, the game demanded that players return frequently, e.g. to harvest a virtual crop before it withers and dies.
+This was beneficial to Facebook, since it drove some engagement with the platform.